Microwave Quantum Memcapacitor Effect: Results and Discussion

 where we adopt the convention $\hbar=1$.
 Here, $\omega_\ell(\Phi_{x})$ is the effective frequency of the $\ell$th resonator, modified by the external magnetic signal in the SQUID.
 The effect of the voltage source $V_g$ over each cavity is represented by $G_{g_{\ell}}(\Phi_{x}, V_g)$, which also depends on the external flux $\Phi_x$.
 The effective coupling strength between resonators, $\lambda^{\pm}(\Phi_{x})=I_{12}(\Phi_{x})\pm G_{12}(\Phi_{x})$, comprises both an inductive contribution, $I_{12}(\Phi_{x})$, and a capacitive contribution, $G_{12}(\Phi_{x})$.
 It is important to note that all coefficients in the Hamiltonian depend on the external flux $\Phi_{x}$.
 We remark that we have used the high-plasma frequency and low-impedance approximation~\cite{Nori.2010, Delsing.2011}, which enables us to express $Q_{3}$ and $\Phi_{3}$ in terms of the other two charge and flux variables.

+Therefore, our proposed device consists of two coupled harmonic oscillators connected via a capacitor.
+The effective frequency of each resonator is time-dependent and a function of the external magnetic flux through the SQUID.
+We update this flux using a feedback mechanism based on weak measurements applied to one of the oscillators.
+As a result, this process introduces changes in the response of the quantum devices, leading to effective memory properties.

-To analyze the memristive behavior of our device, we consider as input signal the voltage $V_g$, and the output signal as the signal in the node $\Phi_2$.
+To analyze the memory behavior of our device, we consider as input signal the voltage $V_g$, and the output signal as the signal in the node $\Phi_2$.
 We study the response of the charge operator in the oscillator 2, considering quantum feedback through the SQUID based on weak measurements on the oscillator 1.
 We call the initial state of the total system as $\ket{\Psi(0)}$.
-We update the external magnetic flux after a time $\Delta t$ according to
+We update the external magnetic flux according to a cosine function, remember that trigonometric function has been successfully used previously, which for short time can be approximated as

 where $c_1$ and $c_2$ are constants and $t_{j}=j\Delta t$.
 During the time windows $[t_j, t_{j+1}]$, the magnetic flux is constant and given by $\Phi_x^{(j)}$.
 To ensure continuous feedback, we use the condition $\omega{\Delta t} \ll 1$ where $\omega$ is the input voltage frequency.
 This means the time window $\Delta t$ is much smaller than the input voltage oscillation period, allowing fast updates.
 Experimentally, we can also replace each LC oscillator with a coplanar waveguide resonator, considering only the fundamental mode, where weak measurements can be performed over microwave photons, and the measurement outcome can be used to provide analog quantum feedback \cite{Irfan.2012, DiCarlo.2014, Lloyd.2000}.